Manuel7070/Responsive-WEB-DESIGN/README.md

 ## Projects Overview

-1.Survey Form: Design a survey form using HTML form elements such as input fields, checkboxes, and radio buttons.
+1. Survey Form: Design a survey form using HTML form elements such as input fields, checkboxes, and radio buttons.
 I Applied CSS to style the form and make it responsive.

-2.Tribute Page: I Created a webpage paying tribute to Sir.Tim Berners-Lee.
+2. Tribute Page: I Created a webpage paying tribute to Sir.Tim Berners-Lee.
 It involves using HTML to structure the content and CSS to style the page.

-3.Product Landing Page: I Built a landing page for a product or service.
+3. Product Landing Page: I Built a landing page for a product or service.
 This project requires utilizing HTML for structure, CSS for styling, and making the page responsive to different screen sizes.

-4.Technical Documentation Page: i Developed a technical documentation page.
+4. Technical Documentation Page: I Developed a technical documentation page.
 This project involves organizing and presenting technical information using HTML and styling it with CSS.
-Ensure responsiveness across devices.
+Could you make sure responsiveness across devices?

-5.Personal Portfolio Webpage: I Created a portfolio webpage showcasing your projects and skills.
-Use HTML to structure the portfolio and CSS to style it in a visually appealing and responsive manner.
+5. Personal Portfolio Webpage: I Created a portfolio webpage showcasing your projects and skills.
+Use HTML to structure the portfolio and CSS to style it visually appealing and responsive.

 After Completing these projects I demonstrated my proficiency in responsive web design and earned the Responsive Web Design certification from FreeCodeCamp.